redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/README.md

 1. That's our node-provider
 2. Intellect did set up a participant (node), which we can use
 3. Keycloak defines a user who can operate on the participant
-4. It operates with DAML `3.3.0`
-   1. We use DAML `3.4.0-snapshot`
-   2. So, for now, no `secp256k1` crypto additions can be tested
-5. Doesn't provide Ledger API outside the system so it can be only used via RPC calls.
+4. Doesn't provide Ledger API outside the system so it can be only used via RPC calls.

 ## Contracts - Canton caveats